 What does "sombrero" mean?
 If we were to translate this word literally, we could say that sombrero means "shadow thrower" or "a thing that creates a 'gloomy' - shadow".
 Sombreros are older wide-brimmed hats than cowboy hats, but certainly no older than some other varieties.
 All populations that lived in very sunny areas and spent many hours in the sun wore similar wide-brimmed hats.
 Older examples of this type of hat are those worn by Chinese working in rice fields or by Mongolian horsemen.

 Still, no one knows exactly where Mexican clothes originated.
-Some think that Mexican farm workers nvented them, others think that it came to Mexico with the horsemen from Guadalajara.
+Some think that Mexican farm workers invented them, and others think that they came to Mexico with the horsemen from Guadalajara.
 All of these men needed to protect themselves from the sun.
 Regardless of where this hat actually came from, later mariachi musicians and Mexican horsemen (called "charros") wore a sombrero hat as we know it today and other traditional clothes.
 Traditional rags were not only part of their uniform, but a long sunny ride or entertaining an audience could be very tiring if you didn't have protection from the sun.
 That's why all Mexican clothes are specifically designed to provide shade.

 How it is made